Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Modular Approach

 \subsection{Experiment}

 \paragraph{Setups.} The dataset is split into $train$ and $test$ sets in the ratio of $9:1$. $L=6$ in VLE and $M=2, N=2$ in MEE.
 Input images are resized to $ 256 \times 256 $ and the feature dimension is $768$ with consistent $12$ attention heads.
 We initialize VLE with pre-trained weights of DeiT~\cite{deit} and BERT~\cite{devlin2018bert} while MEE is trained from scratch.
 The training procedure runs 50 and 120 epochs for VLE and MEE, respectively.
-All training employ $lr = 1e-4$, $wd = 0.02$ with AdamW~\cite{loshchilov2017decoupled} optimizer and cosine scheduler~\cite{loshchilov2016sgdr}.
-More details can be found in the appendix \ref{appendix_exp_setup}.
+More details can be found in the supplement.

-\paragraph{Results.} We make minimal modifications to ALBEF~\cite{ALBEF} and BERT~\cite{devlin2018bert} to adapt them to our task, and we use this as our baseline.
-As shown in Table \ref{exp_result}, the baseline method failed to converge during the correspondence reasoning procedure, resulting in no statistics evaluation.
-Table \ref{ablation-vle} indicates the attention mechanisms significantly improve $R_{R.E.}$, while layout of text brings marginal improvement.
-For the correspondence reasoning sub-task, the attention mechanisms enables MEE to converge.
+\paragraph{Results.} We use a heuristic method based on OCR character matching and nearest lane matching as the modular baseline.
+Meanwhile we make modifications to ALBEF~\cite{ALBEF} and BERT~\cite{devlin2018bert} to adapt them to our task.
+As shown in \cref{exp_result}, the heuristic method performs poorly in both R.E. and C.R. tasks, underscoring the challenging nature of the MapDR dataset.
+ALBEF-BERT method significantly enhances performance in the R.E. sub-task however lacking adequate adaptation to vector information hampers its performance on the C.R.. \cref{ablation-vle} indicates the attention mechanisms significantly improve $R_{R.E.}$, while layout of text brings marginal improvement.
+For C.R., the attention mechanisms is the critical part that promotes the effectiveness of MEE.
 Instance embedding slightly improves $P_{C.R.}$ and $R_{C.R.}$, while type embedding significantly enhances both, indicating that vector types help the model establish rule-lane correspondence.
-The separate evaluation results of all lane types can also be found in appendix \ref{appendix_eval_res_per_class}
+The separate evaluation results of all lane types and the strategies of heuristic method can be found in the supplement.

-\paragraph{Qualitative results of MLLMs.} We qualitatively evaluated the performance of existing MLLMs on the tasks of rule extraction and correspondence reasoning using a subset of MapDR.
-Specific details and results of the evaluation method are provided in Appendix \ref{appendix_mllm}.
-The main conclusion of the evaluation shows that MLLMs understand traffic signs to a certain extent but lack spatial association capability.
-This indicates that MLLMs have tremendous potential, but still require careful design and optimization to adapt to this task.
-The findings further underscore the necessity of the modeling approach we have proposed, as it facilitates a more profound understanding of the task.